millerms/CranburyChiropractic/index.md

 ## What to Expect
 {: .reveal .reveal--up }
-**Evaluate:** We thoroughly review your history and check key systems—movement, joint motion, balance, and simple neurologic screens for proprioception, eyes, and inner ear.
+**Step 1 — Evaluate:** We review your history and check movement, joint motion, posture/balance, and a few simple neurologic screens.
 {: .reveal .reveal--up }

-**Map the cause:** We try to connect findings to a clear cause (e.g., mobility, control, or tissue irritability) so care is focused and practical.
+**Step 2 — Find the key limitation:** We connect your symptoms to a clear driver (mobility, control/coordination, or tissue irritability) so care stays focused.
 {: .reveal .reveal--up }

-**Plan:** We build a right‑sized plan—adjustments, simple exercises, and add‑ons like laser or shockwave when useful.
-We explain why each step helps.
+**Step 3 — Make a right‑sized plan:** Adjustments + a small home routine.
+Tools like laser or shockwave only when useful.
 {: .reveal .reveal--up }

-**Treat:** Visits are concise and matched to your comfort.
-You’re always in control.
+**Step 4 — Treat with comfort in mind:** Visits are concise, and you’re always in control.
 {: .reveal .reveal--up }

-**Track:** We recheck simple measures (range, function, steadiness) to confirm what’s helping and adjust as you go.
+**Step 5 — Track and adjust:** We recheck simple measures (range, function, steadiness) to confirm what’s helping.
 {: .reveal .reveal--up }

-**Referral:** If chiropractic isn’t the right fit after your initial evaluation, we’ll refer you to an appropriate provider.
+**Step 6 — Refer when appropriate:** If chiropractic isn’t the best next step, we’ll point you to the right provider.
 {: .reveal .reveal--up }

 ## Location & Hours